6)GPM and Safety Margins etc

 If exertion were the only issue, it would be unimportant at most fires.
 Most fires are easy and quick, and most FFs are not close to a cardiac event when they open the nozzle.

-But flowing wastefully has other costs; and a small percentage of fires can make you pay dearly for a lack of discipline.
+But a small percentage of fires can make you pay dearly for a lack of discipline; and flowing wastefully has other costs.

 We should balance all the costs against the lack of any benefit from the bigger gpm numbers.